 - 8 cups chicken broth

-- 3 cups of leftover turkey, diced or shredded (or rotisserie chicken)
+- 3 cups leftover turkey diced or shredded (or rotisserie chicken)

 - First make the farro.
 Combine water and farro in your Instant Pot and close lid.
 Turn the valve to seal and cook on high for 10 minutes.
 Immediately open valve to vent in order to quick release.